Elico-Corp/odoo-community-addons/README.md

 # Odoo community modules
-This is a garbage repository for community modules
+This is a backup repository for Odoo community modules